-It is not necessary to be associated in order to get union representation; workers obtain the representation of the union that relates to the area of the worker's activity or profession and that has been recognized by the MTEySS (through a resolution called "Personería Gremial").129 However, due to the constitutional right
+It is not necessary to be associated in order to get union representation; workers obtain the representation of the union that relates to the area of the worker's activity or profession and that has been recognized by the MTEySS (through a resolution called "Personería Gremial").
+However, due to the constitutional right of freedom of association 102 there is a case law trend that supports the legality of several unions within the same activity, regardless of the fact that the union has been recognized by MTEySS.

-The right to affiliate at a certain trade union begins at 14 years old and there is not an option for the trade union to reject the request.131
+The right to affiliate at a certain trade union begins at 14 years old and there is not an option for the trade union to reject the request.
+103